Child Health and Development Guide: Growth Milestones, Immunity and Daily Care

 Key Focus: Growth, bonding, basic motor skills

-• Begins to crawl and sit
+• Usually begin to crawl and sit by their own support

-• Responds to sounds and other expressions
+• Responds to sounds from different sources including own expressions

 Care Tips: